 5. What should I do if I see a crack in my foundation?

 Cracks in the foundation, in certain cases, are harmless.
-That being said, you should always seek professional help to make when dealing with foundation issues.
+That being said, you should always seek professional help to assess when dealing with foundation issues.
 Granite Foundation Repair has a vast knowledge when it comes to fixing foundation damage for homes in the Dallas – Fort Worth area.
 If you notice any cracks, call us as soon as possible.